 We teach children to respect their bodies and minds and how to look after themselves.
-We discuss issues with children PSHE including healthy lifestyles, medicines and drugs, safeguarding, road safety, stranger danger, e-safety, rights of the child, guarding against extremism as identified by the Prevent Duty, anti-bullying, Childline, NSPCC, emotional and mental health and the emergency services.
+We discuss issues with children PSHE including healthy lifestyles, medicines and drugs, safeguarding, road safety, stranger danger, e-safety, rights of the child, guarding against extremism as identified by the Prevent Duty, anti-bullying, Childline, NSPCC, emotional and mental health, wellbeing and the emergency services.
 Relationships, sexual health and awareness, including age appropriate safeguarding guidance, are taught across the curriculum, but most explicitly at Key Stage 2.
 The school supports the NSPCC Pants are Private campaign, and is fully aware of its statutory duties regarding FGM.
 As part of transition, children in year 6 participate in Crucial Crew - a day of safety carousel activities.
 The school benefits from local support from the PCSO and the One Cop Stop programme.
 The school works closely with OneLife Suffolk and Active Suffolk to promote healthy lifestyles and also the school nursing team.

-Through design technology, children learn how to cook predominately savoury foods, handle cooking equipment, and develop their understanding of nutrition and food groups.
+Through design technology, children learn how to cook predominately savory foods, handle cooking equipment, and develop their understanding of nutrition and food groups.
 The importance of physical health is explicitly taught as discrete in PE.
 As a School Games Gold Award School, children have a minimum of two hours PE a week, and daily physical activity is supported by lunchtime and after school clubs, as well as the daily "wake and shake" activity club which is offered free of charge before school.
-An additional early sports club is provided by externally trained coaches.
 After school clubs support the wider curriculum and always include physical health and wellbeing activities.
-The school holds OneLife Suffolk Silver Award, Healthy School status.
+The school holds OneLife Suffolk Gold Award and Healthy School status.